 One context where racial identity may be particularly salient is when identifying yourself on a demographic questionnaire.
 I am currently examining how racial questionnaires can impact multiracial students in a University context.
 For example, when Universities ask for demographic information from students, do these types of questionnaires influence their sense of belonging to the University?

 Communication and interactions with others is increasingly occurring online in Western societies, and thus my final line of research examines how intergroup attitudes operate in online contexts.

 How does group identity impact perceptions of prejudice online?

-I am currently conducting a series of studies that examine whether individuals’ perceptions of and reactions to racist content is influenced by exposure to individuals who confront prejudice (Meyers, Leon, & Williams; in prep).
+I am currently conducting a series of studies that examine whether individuals’ perceptions of and reactions to racist content is influenced by exposure to individuals who confront prejudice.
 Understanding the conditions under which majority member allies can provide support for minority individuals who are targets of discrimination will be critical in understanding how to best mitigate the psychological consequences of experiencing such forms of prejudice online.